-The 110kV transmission line will go through six communes in Thanh Phu District including Thanh Hai, An Dien, An Nhon, An Quy, An Thuan and Binh Thanh.
+The 110kV transmission line will be shared for Phase 1 and Phase 2 of the Project.
+The 110 kV transmission line will go through six communes in Thanh Phu District including Thanh Hai, An Dien, An Nhon, An Quy, An Thuan and Binh Thanh.
 Transmission line specification data is presented in Table 2.8, Table 2.9 and Figure 2.10 below.